pishoyg/coptic/README.md

 invoked from the repo's root directory, rather than from the directory where the script lives.

-`secrets.sh` (which is skipped by a rule in `.gitignore`) contains variables that are used inside `Makefile`.
-Some `make` rules can only run if preceded by `source secrets.sh` in order to export the variables needed for those rules.
+`vault.sh` (which is skipped by a rule in `.gitignore`) contains variables that are used inside `Makefile`.
+Some `make` rules can only run if preceded by `source vault.sh` in order to export the variables needed for those rules.
-You need your own version of `secrets.sh` in order to be able to run all the `make` rules.
+You need your own version of `vault.sh` in order to be able to run all the `make` rules.

 The rest of this file lists the current plans or ideas for the project.
 The